 Thailand between the lines

-Literary gems that offer a glimpse of Thailand’s multiculturism and changing sociopolitical landscape
+Literary gems that offer a glimpse of Thailand’s multiculturalism and changing sociopolitical landscape

 It’s hard sometimes to make sense of a country, especially one like Thailand that boasts a long history and a rich, diverse culture.
 One entertaining way to put the pieces of the puzzle together is to look at Thailand and its people from the perspective of its artists.
 Bookworms should be happy to discover that there are substantial literary works by renowned and respected Thai authors available in English (and possibly many other languages too) that showcase the changing sociopolitical landscape at different times through characters that represent people of varying social status and ethnicity in Thailand.
 Here are some suggestions.